davidjhkim/digitalframeworks-summer2018/Final Story.md

 So why are some coaches, in today’s games where West Coast offense are dominant, determined to pound the ball when their team is close to the goal line?

-Because down there, the vertical passing game shrinks,” said Monmouth College’s football team head coach Chad Braun said.
+"Because down there, the vertical passing game shrinks,” said Monmouth College’s football team head coach Chad Braun said.
 “There’s not much of a vertical threat down there because the field shrinks and you’re not able to run deeper routes.”

 While spread offense can be effective when marching down the field, it may not be the most useful formation.
 Most famously, at Super Bowl XLIX, the Seahawks, down 28-24, attempted a pass with 25 seconds left in the game, which was intercepted by New England Patriots’ Malcolm Butler.
 Seattle head coach Pete Carroll was heavily criticized for not using Marshawn Lynch, one of the most fierce running backs in NFL history, at the goal line.